mia-platform/documentation/docs/development_suite/api-console/api-design/api_console_configcms.md

 ---
 id: api_console_configcms
-title:  How to Configure the CMS from the DevOps Console
+title:  How to Configure the CMS from the Console
-sidebar_label: Configure CMS through DevOps Console
+sidebar_label: Configure CMS through Console
 ---
-From the DevOps Console you can easily configure and manage your CMS.
+From the Console you can easily configure and manage your CMS.

 :::note
 Remember that before you can configure the CMS you must have already created your collections in the Collections area and displayed the related Endpoints.